Table Of Contents

 Although in reality, you’ll obviously want to work on getting that much lower!

-This will include any associated marketing/sales cost involved in the process of acquiring one new customer.
+Your CPA will include any marketing/sales cost involved in the process of acquiring one new customer.

 The Stages Of The Sales Funnel (Or Buyer Journey)